 During the surgery shoulder joint capsule is released, by splitting it across the surface of the joint (arthrolysis).
 For example, in the case of the “Frozen shoulder” capsule of the shoulder is inflamed, becomes thick and loses elasticity.
-When it is split during the surgery, a full amount of movements in a shoulder joint is restored.
+When it is split during the surgery, a full amount of movement in a shoulder joint is restored.
 The treatment abroad can be performed where the standards are set just as high but is much cheaper.

 Why did patients choose to have shoulder arthroscopy abroad?

-There are more than one reasons depending on diagnose, required treatment, costs and others, these reasons include:
+There are more than one reason depending on diagnosis, required treatment, costs and others, these reasons include:

 - Costs of total shoulder joint arthroscopy – shoulder joint arthroscopy abroad can often be found at a fraction of the price in the UK (between £300 – £1500).

 - No waiting lists for shoulder joint arthroscopy –NHS are having long waiting lists for shoulder joint arthroscopy surgery (over 18 weeks), but by travelling abroad you can get treatment significantly sooner.
-And in almost all cases you will be able to get refund shoulder joint arthroscopy abroad.
+And in almost all cases you will be able to get a refund for shoulder joint arthroscopy abroad.

-- Specialised services – private clinics abroad tend to offer specialised orthopaedic surgeons, well educated medical staff newest medical equipment.
-In situations when you are paying for service, you are expecting high-level orthopaedic surgeon and that is what private medical clinics abroad do offer.
+- Specialised services – private clinics abroad tend to offer specialised orthopaedic surgeons and well-educated medical staff newest medical equipment.
+In situations when you are paying for service, you are expecting a high-level orthopaedic surgeon and that is what private medical clinics abroad do offer.
 And who would not want to be treated by the same doctor who has operated on pro athletes?

 Shoulder joint arthroscopy treatment can be covered by NHS and can be refunded if shoulder joint arthroscopy is received in a private clinic abroad.
 Shoulder arthroscopy abroad could be an alternative you can afford.